ibm-cloud-docs/watson-knowledge-studio/documents-for-annotation.md

 1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator or project manager, and select your workspace.
 1. Select the **Assets**> **Documents** > **Documentation sets** tab.
 1. Click **Upload Document Sets** to add documents to the corpus.
 1. Upload documents in one of the supported formats.
-For information about the supported document types, size limits, and other information, see  [Creating a workspace > Summary of inputs, outputs, and limitations](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-create-project#wks_formats).
+For more information about the supported document types, size limits, and other information, see  [Creating a workspace > Summary of inputs, outputs, and limitations](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-create-project#wks_formats).

     **Notes about .zip files of documents downloaded from another workspace**

+    When annotated documents are imported, they are re-tokenized.
+This process can change what {{site.data.keyword.knowledgestudioshort}} considers to be the sentence boundaries.
+Because annotations are defined by sentence, some annotations might be invalidated during this process.
+After uploading documents from another workspace, do a quick review of the annotations to address any discrepancies.
+    {: important}

     - If you previously downloaded documents from a {{site.data.keyword.knowledgestudioshort}} workspace, drag the .zip file that contains the downloaded documents or click to locate and select the file.
 If you want to include annotations that were added to the documents before they were downloaded, ensure that the option to include ground truth is selected before you click **Upload**.
 Only annotations that were promoted to ground truth before the documents were downloaded will be imported.
-    - Restriction: When annotated documents are imported, they are re-tokenized.
-This process can change what {{site.data.keyword.knowledgestudioshort}} considers to be the sentence boundaries.
-Because annotations are defined by sentence, some annotations might be invalidated during this process.
-After uploading documents from another workspace, do a quick review of the annotations to address any discrepancies.
     - You must upload the type system from the original workspace into the current workspace before you upload ground truth annotations.
-For details, see [Uploading resources from another workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport).
+For more information, see [Uploading resources from another workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport).

     **Notes about .zip files of documents in UIMA CAS XMI format**
       - If you previously downloaded annotated documents that are in UIMA CAS XMI format, you can upload the .zip file that contains the analyzed content.
 Specify that this is the type of content you want to upload before you click **Upload**.
-For details about how to create these files and requirements for uploading them, see [Uploading pre-annotated documents](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-preannotation#wks_uima).</p>
+For more information about how to create these files and requirements for uploading them, see [Uploading pre-annotated documents](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-preannotation#wks_uima).</p>

 1. After the documents have been added, click the document names to preview them and verify that the content looks OK.
 For example, verify that text files are in UTF-8 format and that no diacritical marks or character normalization issues are visible in the documents, and check for poor sentence breaks.
 If problems exist, you might need to pre-process the files before you add them to the corpus.
 You want the documents to be as clean and well-formatted as possible before dictionary or human annotation begins.